Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 mesh features.

-Similar to what we did in previous steps for the Kong pods we'll need to create and label a namespace where the `BookInfo` app will be deployed so that it will be automatically joined to the mesh network.
+Similar to what we did in previous steps for the Kong pods we'll need to create and label a namespace where the `BookInfo` app will be deployed so it will be automatically joined to the mesh network.

 Create the namespace: